TIAA Robo-Advisor is Not Accepting New Clients

 In addition to having your money professionally managed at a low annual fee that’s well below that of traditional money managers, TIAA Professional Portfolio offers a portfolio option that invests in socially responsible companies.
 This is a growing trend throughout the investment industry, but TIAA has been offering impact investing funds longer than most of its competitors.

 Personal Portfolio also benefits from being part of the TIAA family.
-TIAA is one of the largest financial institutions in the country, serving more than 5 million active members, with more than $1 trillion under assets as of June, 30, 2018.
+TIAA is one of the largest financial institutions in the country.
+The firm currently manages $1 trillion.

 TIAA offers a full range of financial products, including the following: